Practical information for managers

 Directorate of Labor

 The Directorate of Labor offers advice for those with reduced work capacity, including disabled people and other job seekers.
 The services provided are twofold and tailored to the individual’s support needs.
-Services include specialized counseling and support for job search and the Employment with Support (AMS) program.
-AMS assists with job searches as well as offering support and follow-up at the workplace.
+The services include specialized consultation and job search support, as well as supported employment (AMS), which helps with job searching, on-the-job support and follow-up.

 Employment with Support (AMS)